 Onto his feet

-It’s hard work for me to get on and off the floor in a controlled, safe manner from my wheelchair.
+It’s hard work being dad and for me to get on and off the floor in a controlled, safe manner from my wheelchair.
 There is an extra risk of skin damage and injury if something goes wrong, so I tend to avoid doing this.
 On occasion, I’d feel pretty useless trying to engage with this young man, wobbling on two feet, trying to speak, and still investigating to see if everything is food!
 Yes, I would love to play trains, but sitting where I do it’s awkward setting up the track.
 So what should I do?
 Improvise, that’s what!

 At first, I connect a few pieces of track.
 Then attempt to get them on the floor without coming apart.
 Success!
 Now we need to expand the track by working together.
-My job is to find allotted parts, pass to my young helper and give direction, in child language, to where the piece of track needs to be laid.
+Being dad, my job is to find allotted parts, pass to my young helper and give direction, in child language, to where the piece of track needs to be laid.
 After several attempts, there are several track pieces connected, and there is a continuous loop.
 The train is ready to depart from the make-believe station, which is not yet developed, but it is there in our imagination.
 Early in the game, the train travels round and round the track making tooting and chuffing noises.
 The Duplo bricks are in my hand, and the construction of the station starts.

 Brick by brick